osataken/aws-serverless-image-analyzer/README.md

 ServerlessImageAnalyzerPipelineStack(app, "ServerlessImageAnalyzerPipelineStack")
 ```

+Run "cdk deploy" to create a CI/CD pipeline to deploy this application into your AWS account.

 ### 2. CodeCatalyst
 You can fork this repository, create a CodeCatalyst project and link the forked repository to your project.
 The "Workflow-Deploy.yaml" under ".codecatalyst" folder is an example of the workflow (CI/CD pipeline) that you could use.